 Okokok.
 Those are pretty dry definitions and actually do little to help folks completely unfamiliar with Chinese characters which to be fair, likely all look the same to the illiterate.

-After all, how does a person who has little to no first hand experience with Chinese characters decide what their kid should learn?
+After all, how does a person who has little to no first-hand experience decide if their kid should learn Traditional vs Simplified Chinese characters?

 For those of you who see the rather intimidating block of text below, here’s the tl;dr: